 How is it that water cures helps those with multiple sclerosis numbness?
 To understand, you need to know what's causing the numbness and tingling of MS.

 Most people have experienced numbness and tingling at some time in their life.
 In medical terms, it is called paresthesia.
-The sensation can be either transient or chronic.Transient Paresthesia: can result from panic attacks and hyperventilation.
-You probably have experienced it when you had pressure in some way applied over a nerve in a limb, cutting off the function.
+The sensation can be either transient or chronic.Transient Paresthesia: can result from panic attacks, hyperventilation and continuous pressure on a nerve.
+Have you ever experienced sitting on your legs or laying on your arm and it went numb.
+When the pressure in some way is applied over a nerve in a limb, cutting off the function, the numbness can occur.
 Once the pressure is removed, the pins and needles feeling will soon subside.
 Occasionally the recovery will be accompanied by pain.

 When pressure is applied to the area over a nerve for long periods of time so that its function is cut off, the result is pain, numbness and or tingling.